 Some folks in Boston wish Monet had taken his advice and steered Renoir in a different direction.
-Weary of curatorial foci on this prolific Impressionist, a group of self-proclaimed Renoir-haters staged what has been termed a "playful protest" outside the Boston Museum of Fine Arts on October 5, 2015 (LINK).
+Weary of curatorial foci on this prolific Impressionist, a group of self-proclaimed Renoir-haters staged what has been termed a "playful protest" outside the Boston Museum of Fine Arts in October 2015 (LINK).
 The small group reportedly bemused on-lookers with its chants for Gauguin and placards bearing sayings such as "God Hates Renoir" (Who knew God took aesthetic positions?) and "We're not Iconoclasts, Renoir Just SUCKS at Painting."
 (My personal favorite for the helpful qualification).

 |Hating on Renoir, Museum of Fine Arts, Boston.
 Photo credit: Boston Globe|

 There's a lot to unpack here, but I'll say at the outset that I love the protest!
 Not because I think Renoir outright sucks, or because I think that individual protesters' tastes ought to dominate museum galleries.

 I call BS on all of that.
 With the very nature of news reporting being reconstructed and redistributed across many varied digital venues, we're spoilt for choice when it comes to what news we want to read.
 The fact that this protest received press coverage doesn't take away from stories about the on-going Syrian immigrant crisis, concerns about law enforcement biases toward black Americans in the United States, stories related to Mental Health Week, dithering about the American presidential campaign, or updates on the devastating floods in South Carolina (all things I read and cared about today in addition to articles about this demonstration).

 If anything, caring about art has the ability to enhance how much we care about global concerns.
 Witness the overwhelmingly positive response to the work of the men and women involved in The Monuments, Fine Arts, and Archives program during World War II.
-The work of these Monuments Men has only received its positive due in the last decade, but the belated respect is enhanced by the realization of how much cultural identity could have been lost had these people not cared about art.
+The work of these "Monuments Men" only received widespread acclaim within the last decade, but such belated respect is enhanced by the realization of how much cultural identity could have been lost had these people NOT cared about art.

-I see the general backlash to this protest as akin to valuing reductionistic thinking over holistic reasoning without recognizing that there's a time and place for both perspectives.
+I see the general backlash to this protest as akin to valuing reductionistic thinking over holistic reasoning, without recognizing that there's a time and place for both perspectives.
 It's also a larger commentary on how art is valued in today's world.
 For most of us, visiting an art museum is a weekend distraction, a luxury afforded to those who have the time and means to indulge.
 It's ever been thus; see my ramblings about that HERE.

 "....folks can make a lot more, potentially, with skilled manufacturing or the trades than they might with an art history degree.
 Now, nothing wrong with an art history degree — I love art history.
 So I don't want to get a bunch of emails from everybody.
 I'm just saying you can make a really good living and have a great career without getting a four-year college education as long as you get the skills and the training that you need."(For the record, I got his larger point.
 And he responded graciously to the inevitable "emails from everybody" mad about that art history dis.
 But, still, he singled out the particular field to compare it with other admittedly more financially lucrative ones, thereby assigning it a hierarchical position according to a set of standards that represented perceived value).

 So to me, the backlash to this playful protest reflects in many ways what we value as a culture.
-What to think about Renoir's suckage, though?

 I'm not saying Renoir didn't have his moments of grace and genius, despite what Manet and the Boston protesters might say.
 Having taken in the Durand-Ruel exhbit at the Philadelphia Museum of Art this summer, I had the opportunity to view Renoir's three full-length paintings (unusual for him) hung together: Dance in the Country, Dance in the City, and Dance at Bougival.
 I came away smiling, and bought postcards in a vain attempt to hold onto the feels I experienced while looking at these three works.

 To be honest, part of my joy in seeing these paintings was remembering when a massive bronze sculpture inspired by the couple in Renior's 1883 Bal à Bougival was brought to Pittsburgh last summer by the Laurel Foundation.
-My husband and I used Seward Johnson’s “A Turn of the Century” 20 foot tall, 14000+ pound sculpture as an impromptu photo backdrop one summer evening after dinner...and I'm sure many others did as well.
+My husband and I used Seward Johnson’s “A Turn of the Century” 20 foot tall, 14000+ pound sculpture as an impromptu photo backdrop one summer evening after dinner, and I'm sure many others did as well.
 It was a wonderful opportunity to connect with art in a fun way.